Fleetwood Mac: 1967–1970: Formation and early years

-By 1970, Green, the frontman of the band, was using LSD.
-During the band's European tour, he experienced a bad acid trip at a hippie commune in Munich.
+By 1969, Green was using LSD.
+During a European tour towards the end of that year, he experienced a bad acid trip at a hippie commune in Munich.
 Clifford Davis, the band's manager, singled out this incident as the crucial point in Green's mental decline.
 He said: "The truth about Peter Green and how he ended up how he did is very simple.
 We were touring Europe in late 1969.
 When we were in Germany, Peter told me he had been invited to a party.
 I knew there were going to be a lot of drugs around and I suggested that he didn't go.
 But he went anyway and I understand from him that he took what turned out to be very bad, impure LSD.
 He was never the same again."
-German author and filmmaker Rainer Langhans stated in his autobiography that he and Uschi Obermaier met Green in Munich and invited him to their Highfisch-Kommune, where the drinks were spiked with acid.
-Langhans and Obermaier were planning to organise an open-air "Bavarian Woodstock", for which they wanted Jimi Hendrix and The Rolling Stones to be the main acts and they hoped Green would help them to get in contact with The Rolling Stones.
+German author and filmmaker Rainer Langhans stated in his autobiography that he and his then-girlfriend, model Uschi Obermaier, met Green in Munich and invited him to their Highfisch-Kommune, where the drinks were spiked with acid.
+Langhans and Obermaier were planning to organise an open-air "Bavarian Woodstock", for which they wanted Jimi Hendrix and the Rolling Stones to be the main acts.
+Already in contact with Hendrix, they hoped Green would help them to get in contact with the Rolling Stones.

-Green's last hit with Fleetwood Mac was "The Green Manalishi (With the Two-Prong Crown)".
-The track was recorded at Warner-Reprise's studios in Hollywood on the band's third US tour in April 1970, a few weeks before Green left the band.
-A live performance was recorded at the Boston Tea Party in February 1970, and the song was later recorded by Judas Priest.
+Green's last studio recording with Fleetwood Mac was "The Green Manalishi (With the Two Prong Crown)" and its B-side, "World in Harmony".
+The tracks were recorded at Warner-Reprise's studios in Hollywood on the band's third US tour in April 1970, a few weeks before Green left the band.
+Released as a single the following month, it made No. 10 in the UK.
+Prior to its studio recording, the band had played the song live at the Boston Tea Party in February 1970.
+Some recordings of the three Boston Tea Party gigs (5–7 February 1970) were eventually released in 1985 as the Live in Boston album.
+An expanded, three-volume edition of Live in Boston was released in 1998.
 "Green Manalishi" was released as Green's mental stability deteriorated.
 He wanted the band to give all their money to charity, but the other members of the band disagreed.

-In April, Green decided to quit the band after the completion of their European tour.
+In April 1970, Green decided to quit the band after the completion of their European tour.
 His last show with Fleetwood Mac was on 20 May 1970.
-During that show the band went past their allotted time and the power was shut off, although Mick Fleetwood kept drumming.
-Some of the Boston Tea Party recordings (5/6/7 February 1970) were eventually released in the 1980s as the Live in Boston album.
-A more complete remastered three-volume compilation was released by Snapper Music in the late 1990s.